nucypher/nucypher/docs/source/guides/worklock_guide.rst

         .. math::

-            \text{stake size} = \frac{\text{(your bonus ETH - x)}}{\text{(ETH bonus pool - x)}} \times \text{remaining NU tokens}
+            \text{stake size} = \frac{\text{(your bonus ETH - x)}}{\text{(bonus ETH supply - x)}} \times \text{remaining NU tokens}

- - Additionally, there is more than one whale bid, which would also cause the ETH bonus pool to reduce as well
+ - Additionally, there is more than one whale bid, which would also cause the bonus ETH supply to reduce as well
- - Instead the following `whale resolution` algorithm is followed:
+ - Instead the following `whale resolution` algorithm is employed:

     #.
-Select the smallest whale bonus ETH bid - in this case 700 ETH from `whale_1` < 770 ETH from `whale_2`
+Select the smallest whale bonus ETH bid; in this case 700 ETH from `whale_1` < 770 ETH from `whale_2`
     #.
-Equalize the bonus ETH whale bids for all other whales (in this case, just `whale_2` i.e. just you) to all be the smallest whale bonus bid i.e. 700 ETH in this case
+Equalize the bonus ETH whale bids for all other whales (in this case, just `whale_2` i.e. just you) to be the smallest whale bonus bid i.e. 700 ETH in this case
     #.
-Since your bid (whale_2) is > 700 ETH, you will be refunded
+Since your bonus ETH bid is > 700 ETH, you will be refunded

         .. math::

             770 ETH - 700 ETH = 70 ETH

     #.
-This reduces the resulting bonus ETH pool which will now be
+This reduces the resulting bonus ETH supply which will now be

         .. math::

             35,000 ETH - 70 ETH = 34,930 ETH

     #.
-We now need to calculate the refunds based on the updated ETH bonus pool, and the maximum stake size.
+We now need to calculate the bonus ETH refunds based on the updated bonus ETH supply, and the maximum stake size.
     #.
 Remember that everyone receives a 15,000 NU minimum, and the maximum stake size is 4,000,000 NU, so the most you can receive from the remaining NU is

         .. math::